CKZZ-FM: Move to Hot AC

 In February 2004, the station started playing an uninterrupted stream of hit music from its 13-year history, in preparation for another format change.
-The station switched to a hot adult contemporary sound in March, with the slogan "Your Music, Your Zed, with the Best of the 80s, 90s and Now".
+The station switched to a hot adult contemporary format in March, with the slogan "Your Music, Your Zed, with the Best of the 80s, 90s and Now".
 Ironically, the station was named "CHR Station of the Year" by Canadian Music Week a few days before its format switch.
 The first song under the Hot AC format was Coldplay's "Clocks".

 Another direction tweak came in September 2005, with the station dropping most of its 1980s and 1990s songs and moving towards an adult top 40 format.
 The slogan, "Today's Best Music", was first used on sister station CJFM Montreal, and both CKZZ and CJFM had identical playlists.

 In the spring of 2007, the Bureau of Broadcast Measurement released its yearly reports indicating that CKZZ held a 3.6% share of the Vancouver radio market and finishing as the 12th most listened to radio station.
 This reduction in ratings was likely caused by the launch of Rhythmic Top 40 (now Mainstream Top 40) station CFBT-FM in 2002, which took away many of the station's younger audiences.